ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 When it comes to performance, every byte counts.
 Because of this, a lot of services scrub out image metadata when the image is uploaded, especially in a web context.

 One of the reasons for this metadata removal is that extra information translates to cost.
-This translates to a ton of money when conducted at scale.
+This, in turn, translates to a ton of money when conducted at scale.

 Because of this, the metadata removal isn’t something you as the image sharer can override.
 It just happens as a matter of course.